-by Margaret Briscoe
+by Margaret Briscoe, NAN-certified judge

 Have you ever looked at a painting, sculpture or needlework and wondered if maybe you were missing what the artist was trying to say?
 Was the obvious too obvious?
 Is there more to be learned from this piece than what you see?
 An Artist’s Statement is THE answer to many observers questions and definitely the only way to reach a judge with your thoughts.
-You, the artist/stitcher has come up with a terrific idea for a piece of art and have agonized over the execution and presentation of it for many long months and now the actual process of committing it to the chosen ground has reached the other phase of creativity.
+You, the artist/stitcher, have come up with a terrific idea for a piece of art and have agonized over the execution and presentation of it for many long months and now the actual process of committing it to the chosen ground has reached the other phase of creativity.

 Before you touch needle to thread, please write down your thought process!
 How did you decide on the theme?
 Colors?
 Size?
 Stitches?
 Was the selection of threads a consideration in the planning?
 What is to be the use of this piece of artwork?
 Decorative or wearable?
 All of these decisions you have so carefully made are most important and serve as a guideline for the judges and the viewers when evaluating your piece.